SEESolutions-it/DpdlEngine/README.md

 closeRS(BT_DEV_RS)
 println("done")

 ```

-**Dpdl scripting Examples:**
+**Examples:**

-The script files are located in the folder ./DpdlLibs/
+The Dpdl script examples files are located in the folder ./DpdlLibs/

-- dataCompress.h:
-	Compresses and de-compresses a string of data using java.util.zip.GZIP* classes
+* Compresses and de-compresses a string of data using java.util.zip.GZIP* classes

-- bluetoothDiscoverySave.h:
+	dataCompress.h

-  	Performs a discovery of bluetooth devices and saves the device addresses discovered in a record store
+* Performs a discovery of bluetooth devices and saves the device addresses discovered in a record store

-- dpdl_startup.h:
+	bluetoothDiscoverySave.h

-	executes the bluetoothDiscoverySave.h script continuously in a dedicated Thread instance
+* Executes the bluetoothDiscoverySave.h script continuously in a dedicated Thread instance

-- arraylistExample.h:
+	dpdl_startup.h:

-	Array definition, population and access
+* Array definition, population and access

-- downloadWebURL.h:
+	arraylistExample.h

-	Downloads a html website from a URL and saves the content in a local file
+* Downloads a html website from a URL and saves the content in a local file

-- dpdlCodeExecExample.h:
+	downloadWebURL.h

-	Inline execution of Dpdl scripting code
+* Inline execution of Dpdl scripting code

-- DpdlConsoleBT_client.h:
+	dpdlCodeExecExample.h

-	Accepts connections from a bluetooth server application and intercepts commands.
+* Accepts connections from a bluetooth server application and intercepts commands

-- dpdlFloatDoubleEmul.h:
+	DpdlConsoleBT_client.h

-	Uses the Dpdl API library DoubleEmul and FloatEmul to emulate floating point and
-	double precision math operations
+* Uses the Dpdl API library DoubleEmul and FloatEmul to emulate floating point and double precision math operations

-- dpdlGUIExample.h:
+	dpdlFloatDoubleEmul.h

-	Creates a graphical user interface with some UI components (Button, Panel, Checkbox, List, draw Panel)
-	using Java Swing classes.
+* Creates a graphical user interface with some UI components (Button, Panel, Checkbox, List, draw Panel) using Java Swing classes.
 The list is updated, the button command is intercepted with the
-	'actionPerformed' function, the checkbox status is printed, and a text and rectangle is
-	drawn at random location on the draw panel.
+  'actionPerformed' function, the checkbox status is printed, and a text and rectangle is drawn at random location on the draw panel.

-- dpdlLibExamples.h:
+	dpdlGUIExample.h

-	Set of 14 examples/tests.
-The examples make use of @TAG execution to allow execution of each
+* Set of 14 examples/tests.
+The examples make use of @TAG execution to allow execution of each individual example.

-	individual example.
+	dpdlLibExamples.h

 	```
 	-load